bodrick/awesome/README.md

 *   [trigaten/Learn\_Prompting](https://github.com/trigaten/Learn_Prompting) - Prompt Engineering, Generative AI, and LLM Guide by Learn Prompting | Join our discord for the largest Prompt Engineering learning community
 *   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lessons, notebooks and resources for prompt engineering, context engineering, RAG, and AI Agents.
 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!
+*   [wenzhixin/bootstrap-table](https://github.com/wenzhixin/bootstrap-table) - An extended table for integration with some of the most widely used CSS frameworks.
+(Supports Bootstrap, Semantic UI, Bulma, Material Design, Foundation, Vue.js)

 ## Batchfile